John 20:8

 John 20:8 is the eighth verse of the twentieth chapter of the Gospel of John in the New Testament of the Christian Bible.
 Peter and the Beloved Disciple are examining Jesus's empty tomb.
-Peter has been inside the tomb since John 20:6, while the Beloved Disciple had been examining it from outside.
+Peter has entered the tomb already, while the Beloved Disciple had been examining it from outside.
 In this verse the Beloved Disciple enters the tomb.

 Content

 In the King James Version of the Bible the text reads: